gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 Task(s) can be created by creating an instance of the `EtcdOperatorTask` custom resource specific to a task.

-> Note: In future, either a `kubectl` extension plugin or a `druidctl` will be introduced.
+> Note: In future, either a `kubectl` extension plugin or a `druidctl` tool will be introduced.
 Dedicated sub-commands will be created for each `out-of-band` task.
-This will drastically increase the usability for an operator for such tasks as the CLI extension will automatically create relevant instance of `EtcdOperatorTask` with the provided configuration.
+This will drastically increase the usability for an operator for performing such tasks, as the CLI extension will automatically create relevant instance(s) of `EtcdOperatorTask` with the provided configuration.

 #### Execution